dbaldwin103/EasyLink-API-V2/README_SendingRequests.md

 Additional parameters:

-**EndDate** will exclude any orders that have a last modified date after than this.
+**EndDate** will exclude any orders that have a last modified date after this.
 The same format as StartDate.

 **Statuses** will only return orders that have one of these *Record_Status*.
 Provided as a comma separated list. *SHIPPED,PROCESSED*